prodigy2m/Parse-Server-with-RocksDB-on-Digital-Ocean/README.md

 Note: I am not affiliated with DigitalOcean, or Facebook.
 This code is free of charge.
 I only made it for you to install the server faster and start being creating.

+NOT RESPONSIBLE for this code at ALL.
+Install and use at your own risk!

 ### What you get with this install
 - Parse Server
 - Parse Dashboard
-- Mongo Db with Rocks Db Engine (up to 50x performance improvement)
+- Mongo Db with Rocks Storage Engine (up to 50x performance improvement)
 - NGINX (http server)
 - SSL License
 - HTTPS Access